MarianneSchweitzer/Communicative_feedback/README.md

 ```
 # Train reward models

 Replace --reward_column_name by "align_syntactic" or "align_semantic" if you want to train rewards based on syntactic or semantic alignment (as well as the output directory).
+The input files should be child-caregiver utterances for each condition (lesion & no lesion) with annotations for clarification requests as well as syntactic and semantic alignment.

 ## Children without lesions